xuankimtran/docs-1/pages/katalon-studio/docs/activate-KSE.md

 ### Troubleshooting common issues with network

-"_Network error!
-Please try Offline Activation_"- This error message indicates Katalon Studio's application cannot communicate with Katalon server to activate it.
+"_Cannot connect to Katalon TestOps server.
+Please check your Internet connection and try again._"- This error message indicates Katalon Studio's application cannot communicate with Katalon server to activate it.

 Please check your Internet connection and try again.
 If you are behind a **Proxy Server**, please **Config Proxy** first and try to activate Katalon Studio again.